 “I was in an immense amount of pain prior to the surgery,” says Annette.
 “After the surgery, I no longer need to take any pain medication.
 Dr. Christensen referred me to a great hand therapist, and I’m starting to get some movement back in my left arm and hand.”

-Dr. Davis Gets Annette Walking Again
+How Did Dr. Davis Get Annette Walking Again?

 For the next step of treatment, Dr. Christensen referred Annette to Sophia P. Davis, D.O., a foot and ankle surgeon at Orlando Orthopaedic Center, to treat a fixed plantar flexion deformity in her foot.

 Orlando Orthopaedic Center is able to provide a streamlined continuum of care for patients, regardless of injury or level of treatment complexity, thanks to the specialized team of providers and subspecialists within the practice.